PanKot/Surviv.io-Cheats/README.md

-![alt text](http://i67.tinypic.com/357hs47.png "Survivio Banner")
-# Welcome to Surviv.io-Cheats(Actual working on client: 0.6.31)!
-This is a Surviv.io cheat loaded as a Chrome extension.
-It was originally developed by w3x731 and I've decided to continue the development of the code.

-###### ---- :warning: ---- Source code
+### :warning: :warning: :warning: Source code
 It is possible to obtain the source code.
 The code is current with the latest version of the game.
 For more details:

 Discord: damianop5 # 5293

 Email: damian.op@onet.eu

+![alt text](http://i67.tinypic.com/357hs47.png "Survivio Banner")
+# Welcome to Surviv.io-Cheats(Actual working on client: 0.6.31)!
+This is a Surviv.io cheat loaded as a Chrome extension.
+It was originally developed by w3x731 and I've decided to continue the development of the code.

 ### 💪 Features